openhab/openhab-docs/developers/ide/eclipse.md

     ::: tip
-    Depending on the amount of code you want to debug, especially when you're debugging not only add-ons, but also openHAB Core and UI's, start-up procces may gets very slow and/or you get a `java.lang.OutOfMemoryError: Java heap space` exception.
+    Depending on the amount of code you want to debug, especially when you're debugging not only add-ons, but also openHAB Core and UI's, start-up process may gets very slow and/or you get a `java.lang.OutOfMemoryError: Java heap space` exception.
     In case this happens, you could increase the maximum heap space by adding e.g. `-Xmx8G` (for a maximum of 8 gigabyte) to `Runtime Properties > JVM arguments` (bottem left of the `app.bndrun` window).
     Afterwards, you have to save `app.bndrun` file again.